jnDhruv/library/README.md

 # Library Project
 ---
 A simple site where you can track your book reading.
+[Open Live Preview](https://jndhruv.github.io/library/)
 - Add your book's title along with it's author name and number of pages.
 - Mark them as unread/read to maintain a record.